BergelsonLab/blabr/CONTRIBUTING.md

 -   Update `NEWS.md`.

+-   If you are on a branch:

     -  Commit `NEWS.md` and `DESCRIPTION`.

     -  Merge branch into `main`.
 Create a merge commit, don't squash, don't fast-forward.
 Amend the merge commit's message if an automatic one was used.

+-   If this is a small single-commit patch:

+    - Commit everything directly on `main`.

 -   Push.